khimaros/enc/README.md

 # enc

-`cc`, but for english
+`cc` for english or: the english to anything transpiler

-the english to anything transpiler
+`enc` transpiles plain english description of code to any other programming language, with the help of Generative AI.

 inspired by https://github.com/theletterf/english-lang